 However the bridge is photographed, it becomes timeless art.
 Below is my artsy take on the bridge.
 Did a little ghosting of the image to show movement.
 The objective is to show motion in an image while trying to keep the bridge in sharp focus.
 To the process, I added a light tree branch texture over the top, processed in black and white and bumped up the clarity slider to make the black pop.

-Wouldn’t be me without trying to mess around with a good thing and make it mine.
-In manual mode, I moved the lens focus in and out with mid-grade tan or bronze colored plastic wrap acting as a light filter – dragging the shutter, while manually moving the focus in and out slowly.
+Wouldn’t be me without trying to mess around with a good thing and make it mine – or even ruin it 🙂 In manual mode, I moved the lens focus in and out with mid-grade tan or bronze colored plastic wrap acting as a light filter – dragging the shutter, while manually moving the focus in and out slowly.
 If that makes sense?
 It doesn’t always work for me.
-Once in a while, it does.
-Sorta like the whole panning for birds in flight via tripod works out for me 🙂 Sometimes!
+Once in a while, it does and turns out rather cool.
+Sorta like the whole panning for birds in flight via a tripod works out for me 🙂 Sometimes, I’m actually lucky!

 The Sign Says

 According to the sign next to this bridge, is the lone standing covered bridge in all of Wisconsin.
 That is a cool fact.

 Had to try some HDR to giver’ a little life.
 I need to get back to this location during the fall to see those trees pop with color.

 Little History I Dug Up

 The bridge was built in 1876, the original span measured 120 feet long and 12 feet wide.
 Its construction was of a certain type of pine found near Baraboo, Wisconsin.

 The pure history behind this landmark required a visit.

 1700 Covered Bridge Road